-PB50-BX is equipped with three DIMM sockets and PB50-ZX is equipped with two DIMM sockets.
-The 168-pin DIMM (Dual In-line Memory Module) sockets support PC SDRAM DIMM, 3.3V.
-PC SDRAM (Synchronous Dynamic Random Access Memory) is a fast memory interface technology that includes using the clock on the chip to synchronize with the CPU clock so that the timing of the memory chips and the timing of the CPU are synchronized.
+The system board is equipped with three I68-pin DIMM (Dual In-line Memory Module) sockets that support x64/x72 PC SDRAM DIMM, 3.3V.
+PC SDRAM (Synchronous Dynamic Random Access Memory) uses a fast memory interface technology that includes using the clock on the chip to synchronize with the CPU clock so that the timing of the memory chips and the timing of the CPU are synchronized.
 This saves time during transmission of data, subsequently increasing system performance.

-The PB50-BX system board supports the ECC (Error Checking and Correction) function.
+The system board also supports the ECC (Error Checking and Correction) function.
 To use this function, you must install DIMM that supports parity.
 That is, DIMM that typically has 9 memory chips per side.
 This kind of module has 8 standard memory chips and a parity chip.
 DIMM with no parity has 8 standard memory chips only.
-Refer to chapter I (System Memory section) for detailed specification of the memory supported by your system board.
+Refer to chapter I (System Memory section) for detailed specification of the memory supported by the system board.